 SUSTAINABLE CHANGE ALLIANCE/IMPACT INVESTOR GROUP MEETING

 DO GOOD AND MAKE MONEY!
 Join us for our 2017 kickoff meeting to find out how.
 Presentations will include: Michael Smith, Interim Chair of Shared Mission, on Santa Barbara becoming a national model for impact investing in a community; and two exciting early stage impact investing opportunities: John Schinder, CEO of GoBeyond Food and Jeanne David, CEO of Outer Aisle Gourmet.
-We'll also include an overview of the field and our plans with local foundations.
-And find out how to become a Santa Barbara community Affiliate member of TONIIC (an international association of impact investors) at a reduced rate!
+Also learn an overview of the field and our plans with local foundations.
+And find out how to become a Santa Barbara community Affiliate member of TONICC (an international association of impact investors) at a reduced rate!

 More information at: www.sustainablechangealliance.org